 Taking a written examination can be stressful, especially if it has been some time since you have taken one.
 Its natural to experience some degree of nervousness before taking a test.
 The best way to combat that nervousness is to properly prepare yourself to take the exam by knowing what you can expect during the testing process.

-If your application, is accepted to participate in the written examination process, you will be notified by mail of the exact date, time, and location of the test.
+If your application, is accepted to participate in the written examination process, you will be notified of the exact date, time, and location of the test.
 Many times the written test date is published in the job announcement.
 You should check the announcement for any scheduled dates and make a note of them.

 If it gets close to the test date published in the job announcement, and you haven't received your notice, you should contact the Human Resources Department immediately, prior to the test date.

 If time allows and you are unfamiliar with the location of the test site, you may want to determine the exact location of the test site prior to the test date.
 This will prevent the possibility of showing up late and being denied admittance.
 It is expected that you will be on time, and it is always a good idea to arrive early.
 Parking and seating in the examination room is handled on a first-come, first-served basis.

 Since you will be asked to show proof of identity in order to be admitted to the test, be sure you bring photo identification with you.